-As I sit down and take the first sip of my morning cup of coffee, I realize that today, January 18, 2021, we celebrate the life of the one and only Dr. Martin Luther King Jr.
+As I sit down and sip on my morning cup of coffee, I realize that today, January 18, 2021, we celebrate the life of the one and only Dr. Martin Luther King Jr.

-I can’t help but think about the current situation and wonder what Dr. King would think about it.
+I can’t help but think about the current socio-political landscape and wonder what Dr. King would think about it.
 How would he carry himself?
 What would he say to those that have leveraged the power of hate speech?
 How would he lead us into better times?

 It is no secret that the United States of America is emerging from one of the most divisive presidential terms of modern history.
-The effects of this are still very present in everyone’s mind and body.
-The biggest challenge we face as a country is finding common ground and moving forward without falling into a dismissive sense of “unity.”
-In this blog, I’ll discuss some of the characteristics of MLK’s leadership that are still relevant and can serve as a roadmap to navigate today’s landscape.
+The effects of this are still very present in everyone’s mind-body-soul.
+The biggest challenge we face as a country is finding common ground and moving forward, without falling into a dismissive sense of “unity.”

 A leader of all people, Dr. King never chose fear in the face of oppression, uncertainty, ignorance, persecution, and violence.
 Instead, he constantly chose courage and determination when fighting for civil rights during one of the most agitated decades of American history, the 1960s.
-This doesn’t mean, of course, that Dr. King didn’t feel fear.
+This doesn’t mean, of course, that Dr. King didn’t experiment fear.
 He was, indeed, still very much human.
 It means that Dr. King refused to let fear dictate the course of his actions.
 Even when faced with constant turmoil, he refused to allow prison, violence, or the threat of death distract his end mission.
-Instead, he stood beside his goal of achieving rights for ALL through the consistent strategy of nonviolent protests.
+Instead, he focused his efforts on the end goal: achieving rights for ALL by rallying consistent nonviolent protests.

 Facing the reality of the unhealed wound of racism in America means having the courage to revisit history.
 I’ve highlighted five characteristics of Dr. King’s leadership that are worth simulating.

 - Choose the high road: Love Over Fear.